smart-coffee/alexa-skill/README.md

 3. take your delicious smart coffee

 ## Contribution
-To contribute please open merge requests, any help is welcome.
+To contribute please open merge requests - any help is welcome.